Search

 • in severe weather you could offer to clear snow from driveways, roads and footpaths

-Read on to find out more about:
+Continue reading to find out more about:

 • Steps to take when thinking about developing community arrangements

-• The types of community arrangements that can be made
+• The different types of arrangements

 • Case studies of existing community resilience groups